kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/sparql.md

 # Concepts

-More information about these concepts can be explored using the links in the "Resources" section at the bottom of this page.
+More information about these concepts can be explored using the links in the [Resources](#Resources) section at the bottom of this page.

 ## Resource Descriptive Framework (RDF)

 RDF is the standard for representing web data.
 This standard was set by the World Wide Web Consortium (W3C), a non-profit international organization that creates standards for developing the World Wide Web (Web).

-RDF data is in a directed, labeled graph format and is structured in the form of RDF triples: `subject-predicate-object` (s-p-o) to describe the relationship between things.
+RDF data is in a directed, labeled graph format and is structured in the form of RDF Triples: `subject-predicate-object` (s-p-o) to describe the relationship between things.
 RDF Triples are also referred to as "semantic triples", "statements", or "triples."
 To further break down the concept of a triple, think of it in the following way:

 - `Subject` -> entity identifier
 - `Predicate` -> attribute name